JDVila/MockLesson/Variables.md

 <br>
 There are two primitive data types for decimal numbers.
 They are different from each other based on <b><i>THE LEVEL OF PRECISION</i></b> for the decimal number you want to put in the box/variable.<br>
 <br>
 <b>Let's think of it this way:</b> If you were to convert the fraction 1/4th into a decimal number, its value would be 0.25.
 The fraction 1/8th would convert to 0.125.
 We can see that as the fractions get smaller, the numbers after the decimal point increase in length.
-The numbers after the decimal point are referred to as the <b>significand</b>, or the <b>mantissa</b>.<br>
+The numbers <b>AFTER</b> the decimal point are referred to as the <b>significand</b>, or the <b>mantissa</b>.<br>
 <br>
 &bull; A <b>float</b> type variable uses 4 bytes (32 bits) of storage, and it's significand/mantissa (numbers AFTER the decimal) is precise to around the 7th decimal place.<br>
 <br>